 Common Health Issues & Recommendations for Persian Cats

-- Persian cats are very prone to polycystic kidney disease.
+Polycystic kidney disease in cats: Persian cats are very susceptible to polycystic kidney disease (PKD).
 This means that cysts develop in the kidney area, growing and multiplying if left untreated.
-It is estimated that 38% of Persian cats suffer from this hereditary disease.
+It is estimated that 40% of Persian cats suffer from this hereditary disease.

-- Hairballs in cats are more likely to appear in long-haired breeds, such as Persians.
-Cats that shed a lot or who groom themselves compulsively are also more likely to have hairballs, because they tend to swallow a lot of fur.
+Hairballs in cats: in cats are more likely to appear in long-haired breeds, such as Persians who have both a long undercoat and long top coat.
+Cats that shed a lot or who groom themselves compulsively are also more likely to get hairballs because they tend to swallow a lot of fur.